 Two other risk factors are worthy of special mention: tuberculosis (TB) and prior spine surgery.

-Postoperative spine infections are relatively rare but have the potential for catastrophic sequelae, and thus must be detected as quickly as possible.
+Postoperative spine infections are relatively rare but can have catastrophic sequelae.
+Thus, they must be detected as quickly as possible.
 Post-operative patients, especially if there is implanted hardware, should be monitored closely with urgent treatment initiated when signs suggesting infection are present.
 Wound drainage is the most common presentation but often the presentation is more subtle.
 A good heuristic to detect a post-operative infection is to pay attention to the pattern of pain.
 In general, post-operative pain should decrease as time from surgery passes.
 Pain that increases with time is therefore suspicious.

 Tuberculosis of the spine is known as Pott’s Disease (see Figure 8).